Nalinalingasamy/Bizcardx/README.md

 Extraction of key information from business cards: company name, cardholder name, designation, contact details, etc.

-Storage of extracted data in a MySQL database for easy access and retrieval.
+Storage of extracted data in a SQLlite3 database for easy access and retrieval.

 GUI built with Streamlit for a user-friendly interface.